oracle-samples/oaim-sandbox/docs/content/sandbox/chatbot/_index.md

 ## RAG params

-Clicking on the **RAG** checkbox you can quickly turn on/off the knowledge base behind the chatbot, exploiting the Retrieval Augentened Generation pattern implemented into the Oracle AI Microserves Sandbox.
+Clicking on the **RAG** checkbox you can quickly turn on/off the knowledge base behind the chatbot, exploiting the Retrieval Augentened Generation pattern implemented into the Oracle AI Explorer for Apps.

 ![Playground](images/playground.png)